erik-adelbert/aoc/2024/README.md

 ## Day 13

 Today's problem has a straightforward mathematical solution, specifically solving [systems of two linear equations](https://en.wikipedia.org/wiki/System_of_linear_equations).
 The key and easy challenge is to avoid [integer overflows](https://en.wikipedia.org/wiki/Integer_overflow).
 My solution will work out of the box on 64-bit machines, and if needed, a [simple adaptation](https://go.dev/ref/spec#Numeric_types) for 32-bit systems is left for you to handle.

+Today's parsing might seem tedious, but it's not!
+Here's my advice for events like AoC: embrace laziness.
+The more regular the input format, the easier it is to extract data with quick and efficient string routines instead of, say, regular expressions.
+Especially during AoC, I always trust the input and [never waste time validating](https://www.youtube.com/watch?v=_oNOTknRTSU) it.

 It's Friday, and we've just passed the middle of December.
 I think today's problem is more of a fun break before the weekend.
 Stay tuned—I'm betting on some special weekend topics!